 State and federal insurance and securities regulatory authorities and other state law enforcement agencies and attorneys general from time to time may make inquiries regarding our compliance with insurance, securities and other laws and regulations regarding the conduct of our insurance and securities businesses.
 We cooperate with such inquiries and take corrective action when warranted.
-See Note 13 of the Notes to the Financial Statements.
+See Note 13 of the Notes to Statutory Financial Statements.

-Surplus and Capital; Risk-Based Capital
+Statutory Accounting, Reserves and Risk-Based Capital

 The National Association of Insurance Commissioners ("NAIC") is an organization whose mission is to assist state insurance regulatory authorities in serving the public interest and achieving the insurance regulatory goals of its members, the state insurance regulatory officials.
 Through the NAIC, state insurance regulators establish standards and best practices, conduct peer reviews, and coordinate their regulatory oversight.
-The NAIC provides standardized insurance industry accounting and reporting guidance through its Accounting Practices and Procedures Manual (the "Manual"), which states have largely adopted by regulation.
-However, statutory accounting principles continue to be established by individual state laws, regulations and permitted practices, which may differ from the Manual.
-Changes to the Manual or modifications by the NYDFS may impact our statutory capital and surplus.
+The NAIC provides standardized insurance industry accounting and reporting guidance through its Accounting Practices and Procedures Manual.
+The NAIC also provides guidance for the computation of reserves through its Valuation Manual, which states have largely adopted by regulation.
+However, statutory accounting principles and reserve requirements continue to be established by individual state laws, regulations and permitted practices, which may differ from the guidance provided by the NAIC.
+Changes to accounting, reporting or reserve guidance, or modifications to any laws, regulations or permitted practices by the NYDFS may impact our statutory capital and surplus.